-This is an excerpt from Motor Control in Everyday Actions by Tim Lee.
+This is an excerpt from Motor Control in Everyday Actions.

 The prosecution, at Weller's trial several years later, claimed it was no accident—that Weller deliberately drove his car through the crowded market.
 The reason, they said, was that Weller had been involved in a minor fender bender just moments before he entered the farmers' market.
 His response to the fender bender was to flee the scene of the accident.
 Witnesses for the prosecution painted Weller as a cold-blooded killer, commenting on the determined look on his face during the ordeal and his relatively calm demeanor afterward.
 It probably also didn't help his case when he emerged from the car immediately afterward and wondered aloud why the people he had hit had not jumped out of his way.
 Adding his age into the mix, Weller's actions were painted as rather pathetic.